 About Gluten-free Flours/Starches

-The following is merely an introduction to gluten-free flours and starches.
-There is much information about each of these gluten-free ingredients online and in cookbooks.
+The following is an introduction to gluten-free flours.
 Each cook gradually learns their own favorite flours, starches, and blends through experimentation.

 - Those flours with a high oil content should be stored in the refrigerator or freezer, as they go rancid fairly quickly.
 This would occur even faster in warm climates.
 Heavy-duty freezer bags work well for storage.
 High oil content flours include brown rice, amaranth, millet, and any nut or bean flours.

-- Try to buy flours that are marked gluten-free when possible, such as some produced by Bob's Red Mill and dedicated gluten-free manufacturers.
+- Try to buy flours that are labeled gluten-free when possible, such as some produced by dedicated gluten-free manufacturers.
 There is a good chance of cross-contamination during the normal harvesting, storage and milling process of grains.

 - Be as precise as possible when measuring GF flours for recipes.
 Use a whisk or sifter before measuring, and then carefully level off in the correct size of measuring cup.
 Never pack down the flour.